Aetna Health Inc. v. Davila

-Cigna Healthcare of Texas, Inc. v.
+CIGNA Healthcare of Texas v.
 Calad

 CIGNA v.
 Calad was a Supreme Court of the United States appeal and ruling, where CIGNA Healthcare, Inc. challenged a United States Court of Appeals for the Fifth Circuit ruling in favor of Mrs. Ruby Calad, who was insured under her husband's employer's self-funded medical insurance plan in the State of Texas.
-This was a Landmark Supreme Court Case.
+This was a landmark Supreme Court case.

-The facts that had been established and were in the record for purposes of the Supreme Court decision were that Mrs. Calad had had a hysterectomy in a CIGNA-approved Hospital, and as Administrator of Mr. Calad's employer's health plan, a CIGNA nurse had preapproved 1 night's hospital stay for the procedure.
-Mrs. Calad was discharged home the day following the surgery, despite the fact the surgeon who performed the surgery felt that Mrs. Calad needed more time in the hospital to convalesce from the surgery.
+The facts established and in the record for purposes of the Supreme Court decision were that Mrs. Calad had undergone a hysterectomy at a CIGNA-approved Hospital, and as Administrator of Mr. Calad's employer's health plan, a CIGNA nurse had preapproved 1-night hospital stay for the procedure.
+Mrs. Calad was discharged home the day following the surgery, despite the fact that the surgeon who performed the surgery felt that Mrs. Calad needed more time in the hospital to convalesce from the surgery.
 Mrs. Calad, following discharge, experienced post-surgery complications, for which she had to be emergently readmitted to the hospital.
-Ms Calad had sued CIGNA for damages.
+Ms. Calad had sued CIGNA for damages.
 The District Court Judge (where ERISA cases must be tried) had ruled against Calad based on the Judge-made-law of ERISA, being beholden to Higher Court Decisions, awarding no monetary damages, as monetary damages are not one of the 3 so-called "Equitable Remedies" allowed by ERISA for redress for loss resulting from medical-related negligence when the insurance is underwritten in some way by a private employer, as was the plan of Mr. Calad.